School of Pharmacy Accepted Students FAQ

 - Do I have to have completed my prerequisite coursework before I can obtain a SC pharmacist intern certificate?

 Yes, SC LLR will only issue pharmacist intern certificates to students who have completed their prerequisite coursework.
-Once your prerequisite coursework is complete, PCSP will send you an “official” acceptance letter so indicating.
+Once your prerequisite coursework is complete, official transcripts received and verified, and your criminal background check verified, PCSP will send you an “official” acceptance letter so indicating.
 You should remit that letter (NOT your original acceptance letter with contingencies) with the SC pharmacist intern certificate application and fee to SC LLR.
+SC LLR will only issue pharmacist intern certificates to students within 90 days of starting pharmacy school; for 2014, the earliest date you can apply for your pharmacist intern certificate is May 21.

 - Can I earn SC intern hours over the summer?